 - Added an API endpoint to fetch all synchronizations.

-- New "Access All Packages" permission can be granted to teams (via both UI and API).
-Controls whether the team has access to all not-synchronized organization packages.
-Revoking this access will not remove access to access to the packages they already have access to.
+- New "Access All Packages" permission can be granted to teams (via UI or API).
+Controls whether the team has access to all non-synchronized organization packages.
+Revoking this access will not remove access to packages the team has access to at the time.

-- Organization and subrepository renames (name or URL slug) now create entries in the organization log.
+- Organization and subrepository renames (name or short name for URLs) now create entries in the organization log.

 - Creating, editing, and deleting a multi-package repository now creates an entry in the organization log.

-- Synchronization errors are not displayed anymore while a synchronization is running.
+- Synchronization errors are not displayed anymore while a synchronization is running which may resolve them.

 - After editing a package users are redirected back to the package page instead of the package list.

-- Subrepository members with edit permissions can now also add all packages where they have edit access to a subrepository.
+- Subrepository members with edit permissions can now also add all organization packages to which they have edit access to a subrepository.

 - Synchronization runs list which repositories were added to or removed from a team.